miklevin/MikeLev.in/fasthtml.md

 ## The Radical Simplicity of FastHTML (Flask for the Webmaster)

-Enter FastHTML, a framework that revolutionizes Python web development by stripping away complexity and embracing simplicity.
-FastHTML takes a radically different approach compared to its predecessors, focusing on streamlining the development process and reducing cognitive overhead.
+Enter FastHTML, a framework that rethinks Python web development while still being Fask-ish by stripping away everything extra, reducing cognitive overhead by making just one place to look and one language to learn.
 Here's how FastHTML achieves this:

 ### Eliminating the Need for Templating Languages